bmuschko/cks-crash-course/exercises/12-audit-logging/solution/solution.md

 # Solution

-## Setting up audit logging for Minikube
+## Creating the Audit Policy File

 Create the audit policy file.
-Create the file in the directory `~/.minikube/files/etc/ssl/certs` if you are using Minikube.
-If you are using a different Kubernetes environment, you can go with any other directory.
+The following paths assume a minikube environment.
+For any other Kubernetes cluster, you can pick any other path.

 ```
 $ mkdir -p ~/.minikube/files/etc/ssl/certs